camoverride/emotion-detector/README.md

 Test model functions that are called by the Flask server.
 These make calls to web API's to ensure they're still up:

 `python -m unittest tests/face_utils_tests.py`

-## TO-DO List

-CURRENT STATE: with firewall exception, this successfully does a videoplayback and streams dummy predictions.
-Major next steps are setting up HTTPS so that the video playback always works and then setting up model servers.